 To update the Apple Watch, the device must be connected to the charger, have at least 50 percent battery life, and be within range of the iPhone it is connected to.
 Developers testing the software must download the software via the dedicated Watch app on the connected iPhone.

 There will not be a public beta seed of this watchOS software, as Apple has not typically released public betas for watchOS up to this point.

 If there are any additional new features added to the mix in watchOS 4.3, we will update this post accordingly.
 It is likely that this new software will focus on behind-the-scenes tweaks and adjustments, as well as patches for any issues that might have cropped up with the public release of watchOS 4.2.2.
 It will likely also include performance enhancements and bug fixes as well.

-If you are a registered developer, you can download and install the fifth beta of watchOS 4.3 now.
+If you are a registered developer, you can download and install watchOS 4.3 now.